DallanQ/lost_ruins_of_arnak/Manual.md

 Certain rules and effects send cards into **exile**, which is located at the top of the main board.
 Items and artifacts have special exile piles near their decks. *Fear* cards go back to the *Fear* deck when they are exiled. *Funding* and *Exploration* cards should go near the *Fear* deck when they are exiled.
 Except for *Fear* cards, the cards in exile usually don't come back into play.

-(an icon featuring a red X marking a card) This symbol marks the artifact and item exile piles on the board.
+(An icon featuring a red X marking a card) This symbol marks the artifact and item exile piles on the board.
 If you see this symbol in an effect, it means you may **exile a card from your hand or from your play area.**

 **Tip:** If possible, it is more efficient to use a card and then exile it from your play area, rather than exiling it from your hand.

 ##### PLAYING ARTIFACT CARDS (Page 13)

-All artifact effects have a (tablet icon with a rightward triangle) cost in the corner.
+All artifact effects have a (Tablet icon with a rightward triangle) cost in the corner.
 When you buy the artifact, this cost is ignored and you perform the effect without paying it.
-But **whenever you play the artifact's effect from your hand, the (tablet icon with a rightward triangle) cost must be paid.**
+But **whenever you play the artifact's effect from your hand, the (Tablet icon with a rightward triangle) cost must be paid.**

 The artifact's effect may have other costs as well.
 These other costs must be paid every time you use the effect.